collective/collective.collectionfilter/README.rst

 The filter types can be extended (see: ``collective.collectionfilter.vocabularies``).

-Besides the "Collection Filter" portlet/tile there is also a "Collection Search" portlet/tile for doing a fulltext search on the collection results.
+Besides the "Collection Filter" portlet/tile there is also a "Collection Search" portlet/tile for doing a fulltext search on the collection results and a "Location Filter" for filtering results based on their location in the site.

 Overloading GroupByCriteria